neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

 ## Module Overview

-In this module, you will package up many of the concepts learned throughout the workshop into an automated build and release pipeline.
-There are a bunch of steps in this module.
-For the best experience, work along with the workshop instructor in completing each step.
+In this module, you will package up many of the concepts learned throughout the workshop into an automated build pipeline.

 ## Create configuration repository

 Create a repository of Terraform modules.

-Navigate to [https://github.com/neilpeterson/terraform-modules.git](https://github.com/neilpeterson/terraform-modules.git) and fork the repo.
+Navigate to [https://github.com/neilpeterson/terraform-modules.git](https://github.com/neilpeterson/terraform-modules.git) and fork the repository.

 ## Create an Azure DevOps instance